hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_authorization_rule.html.markdown

 ## Import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import AWS Client VPN authorization rules using the endpoint ID and target network CIDR.
-If there is a specific group name that is included as well.
+If there is a specific group name, include that also.
 All values are separated by a `,`.
 For example:

+Using the endpoint ID and target network CIDR:

 ```terraform
 import {